jrevon1/blog/README.md

   Once the server is running, navigate to [http://localhost:3000/](http://localhost:3000/).
 You should see the homepage.

   Congratulations!
 You've got a bare-bones blog application that you can style as needed!

+  **Note:** Post titles must be at least 6 characters, and no more than 100 characters.
+Post descriptions (i.e. the body of the post) must be at least 10 characters, and no more than 300 characters.
+You can change these parameters in the [blog/app/models/article.rb](https://github.com/jrevon1/blog/blob/master/app/models/article.rb) file.